 Pursuant to Section 26(1) of the Asylum Act, ‘reception conditions include material reception conditions, and all entitlements and measures defined in an act of parliament or government decree relating to the freedom of movement of persons seeking asylum, as well as health care, social welfare and the education provided to asylum seekers.’

-Until 21 May 2020 though, first-time asylum seekers without lawful Hungarian residence or visa had been accommodated exclusively in one of the transit zones immediately after claiming asylum, where they were entitled only to reduced material conditions (see Conditions in Detention Facilities).
+Until 21 May 2020 though, first-time asylum seekers without lawful Hungarian residence or visa were accommodated exclusively in one of the transit zones immediately after claiming asylum, where they were entitled only to reduced material conditions (see Conditions in Detention Facilities).
 Asylum seekers who entered the transit zones could no longer request to stay in private accommodation at their own cost on account of the existent state of crisis due to mass migration.

-Until 21 May 2020, asylum seekers who had been residing lawfully in the country at the time of submitting their asylum application and did not ask to be placed in a reception centre, had the right to request private accommodation as their designated place to stay during the asylum procedure.
+Until 21 May 2020, asylum seekers who had been residing lawfully in the country at the time of submitting their asylum application and who did not ask to be placed in a reception centre had the right to request private accommodation as their designated place to stay during the asylum procedure.
 However, similarly to the previous years, the majority of applicants (42 out of 48 persons in January and February 2020) submitted their asylum application in one of the transit zones until March 2020.
 Between March and 21 May 2020, no one was let in due to the COVID-19 pandemic.
 There were only a small number of asylum seekers who had been already provided with a visa (or came from a country having no visa requirements) or residence permit at the time of their asylum application.
-In this case, asylum seekers were not provided with any material reception condition since their subsistence is deemed to be ensured.
+In this case, asylum seekers were not provided with any material reception condition since their subsistence was deemed to be ensured.
 Otherwise, deriving from the wording of the Asylum Act those who were residing lawfully in Hungary but wanted to be placed in a reception facility could have submitted their asylum application only in the transit zones.
 The HHC is not aware of such an example.